vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

 #### Statusline

-The first not-plugin we will use is the builtin statusline.
+The first non-plugin we will use is the built-in statusline.
 We can customize our own statusline using Lua.
-I have a [full post](https://vieitesss.github.io/posts/Neovim-custom-status-line/) about how to create a statusline in Neovim.
+I have a full post about how to [create a custom statusline in Neovim](https://vieitesss.github.io/posts/Neovim-custom-status-line/).

 The statusline will be in a separate file called `statusline.lua` in the `lua` directory.